 Iridian Asset Management LLC (the “Firm”) was organized on November 8, 1995 and commenced operations as an SEC-registered, independent investment advisor on March 29, 1996 as the successor of the investment management business of Arnhold and S. Bleichroeder Capital, a division of Arnhold and S. Bleichroeder, Inc. All of the client assets and all of the investment decision-makers were transferred to the Company as of the commencement of operations.

-Iridian Asset Management LLC’s compliance with the GIPS standards has been verified for the period January 1, 2010 through December 31, 2014 by Ashland Partners & Company LLP (“Ashland”).
-In addition, a performance examination was conducted by Ashland on the Private Business Value/Mid-Cap Equity Composite beginning January 1, 2010 through December 31, 2014.
+The Firm’s compliance with the GIPS standards has been verified for the period January 1, 2017 through December 31, 2021 by ACA Performance Services, LLC (“ACA”).
+In addition, a performance examination was conducted by ACA on the Composite beginning January 1, 2017 through December 31, 2021.
+The firm was verified and the composite was examined by Ashland Partners & Company, LLP for the periods from January 1, 2010 through December 31, 2016.
 The Firm has had a Level I Verification for the period January 1, 1991 through December 31, 2009 and Performance Examination (Level II) for the period January 1, 1991 through December 31, 2009, with regard to gross performance.
 Both the Verification and Performance Examination for these periods were completed by an independent accounting firm (BDO USA, LLP).
-The composite’s performance returns prior to April 1, 1996 are the results of Iridian’s portfolio managers while employed at Iridian’s predecessor.
-The Private Business Value/ Mid-Cap Equity Composite (“composite”) will employ a two-step stock-selection process that is disciplined, bottom-up, and value-based, and uses mostly in-house generated fundamental research to identify companies undergoing “corporate change” and generating large amounts of free cash flow.
+The Composite’s performance returns prior to April 1, 1996 are the results of the Firm’s portfolio managers while employed at the Firm’s predecessor.
+The Composite will employ a two-step stock-selection process that is disciplined, bottom-up, and value-based, and uses mostly in-house generated fundamental research to identify companies undergoing “corporate change” and generating large amounts of free cash flow.
 The Composite includes all tax-exempt and taxable, fee paying institutional accounts: (i) managed on a fully discretionary basis; (ii) with a minimum market value of $500,000; and (iii) with similar investment objectives and no special restrictions.
-The composite was created January 1, 1991.
+The Composite’s creation and inception was January 1, 1991.

 Benchmark returns reflect the reinvestment of dividends but do not reflect fees, brokerage commissions or other expenses of investing.
 The comparative indexes are unmanaged and not directly investable.